jramos0/sovereign-university-data/courses/btc401/en.md

 ![video replay](https://youtu.be/GhDAOEZn3s0)

-### The Evolution of Cryptography and Its Role in Bitcoin
+### The evolution of Cryptography and its role in Bitcoin

-In this chapter, we trace the foundations that led to the creation of Bitcoin.
-Before Satoshi Nakamoto’s whitepaper, a number of technologies and concepts laid the groundwork, especially those related to cryptography, digital signatures, and decentralized systems.
-We will explore the history and key cryptographic principles that helped make Bitcoin possible.
+In this chapter, we will trace the foundations that led to the creation of Bitcoin.
+Before Satoshi Nakamoto’s whitepaper, a series of technological inventions and concepts laid the groundwork for its creation, especially those related to cryptography, digital signatures, and decentralized systems.
+Thus, we will explore the history and key cryptographic principles that helped make Bitcoin possible.

-### Cryptographic Foundations
+### Cryptographic foundations

 Bitcoin relies on cryptography for security, trustlessness, and decentralization.
 Two key types of cryptography have been essential:

-- **Symmetric cryptography**: This system uses the same key for encryption and decryption, requiring a secure channel for exchanging keys.
+- **Symmetric cryptography**: this system uses the same key for encryption and decryption, requiring a secure channel for exchanging keys.
 Though effective, symmetric cryptography has limitations, especially when secure communication channels are not possible.
-- **Asymmetric cryptography (public-key cryptography)**: Introduced in the 1970s, this system allows users to have a pair of keys—a public key for encrypting data and a private key for decrypting it.
+- **Asymmetric cryptography (public-key cryptography)**: introduced in the 1970s, this system allows users to have a pair of keys—a public key for encrypting data and a private key for decrypting it.
 This breakthrough removed the need for secure channels to share encryption keys, making it possible to communicate securely over public channels.

-Bitcoin makes extensive use of **Elliptic Curve Digital Signature Algorithm (ECDSA)**, a form of asymmetric cryptography.
-Users generate a public and private key pair.
+Bitcoin makes extensive use of **Elliptic Curve Digital Signature Algorithm (ECDSA)**, a form of asymmetric cryptography where users generate a public and private key pair.
 The public key is shared openly, but the private key must remain secret.
 These keys are critical for verifying and signing Bitcoin transactions.

 ![Image](assets/3/1.webp)

-### Hash Functions: The Backbone of Bitcoin's Security
+### Hash Functions: the backbone of Bitcoin's security

 A **hash function** takes an input (or message) and returns a fixed-length string of characters, which is typically a hash value.
-Even the smallest change in the input drastically changes the hash output, making it nearly impossible to reverse-engineer the input from the output.
+This way, even the smallest change in the input drastically changes the hash output, making it nearly impossible to reverse-engineer the input from the output.
 Hash functions are integral to Bitcoin’s proof-of-work system and ensure the integrity of the blockchain.

-Bitcoin uses **SHA-256**, a highly secure hash function developed by the NSA.
-It has two critical properties:
+Bitcoin uses **SHA-256**, a highly secure hash function developed by the NSA which has two critical properties:

-1. **Preimage resistance**: Given a hash, it is computationally infeasible to determine the input.
+1. **Preimage resistance**: given a hash, it is computationally infeasible to determine the input.
-2. **Second preimage resistance**: It is nearly impossible to find two different inputs that produce the same hash output.
+2. **Second preimage resistance**: it is nearly impossible to find two different inputs that produce the same hash output.

 ![Image](assets/3/2.webp)